Tolunay16/Unity-Machine-Learning-Project/README.md

 The aim of this project is to design a project by integrating machine learning into the unit.
 I will explain the steps you need to take before starting the project.

+PART 1

-1-You should download Unity and install the latest updates.
+You should download Unity and install the latest updates.
 Then start a 3D project ( This project was made with Unity 3.5.0 version.)(NET Framework 4.8 version is available.)

 2-Install MLAgents library in your project